ptr33/Jupyterlab/README.md

 **This Docker container runs as root user!** It can be helpful when e.g. the popular jupyter/datascience-notebook image does not work because it runs as Jovyan user.

-This docker container installs jupyter-dash directly from the github sources.

 Additional packages can be installed on creation of container by adding to requirements.txt.

 Changed base url to make operation behind appache reverse proxy easier: http://localhost:8888/jupyter